FACTBOX-Global reaction to Trump withdrawing WHO funding

 “Now is the time for unity and for the international community to work together in solidarity to stop this virus and its shattering consequences,” he said.

-“The move sends the wrong message during the middle of a pandemic, said Dr. Amesh Adalja, an infectious disease expert and senior scholar at the center.
+“The move sends the wrong message during the middle of a pandemic,” said Dr. Amesh Adalja, an infectious diseases expert and senior scholar.

 Adalja said the WHO does make mistakes, as it did in delaying the response to the Ebola outbreak in 2013 and 2014 in West Africa.
 He said reforms may be needed, but that work needs to take place after the pandemic has passed.